metio/yosql/yosql-website/content/tooling/maven.md

 the generated code of each other.
 The last execution will win.
 Share configuration across all executions by using a single top level `configuration` block.

 {{< maven/tooling/multi >}}

-#### Dev/Prod Split

-In case you want to generate logging statements while developing, but not have any log statements in production code in order to optimize runtime performance, you can use the following setup:

-{{< maven/tooling/split >}}

-This setup requires no additional step during development (which you would have to do a lot), but instead allows you to specify the logging API like this `mvn -DloggingApi=NONE` in order to change the logging API per invocation of Maven, thus allow you to pass in `NONE` to disable log statements during release builds.